-What do you call a post-punk four-piece that included a tape manipulator/sound engineer as one of its full-time members, incorporated Beatle-esque melodies and cascading dynamic extremes into songs better than other band in the genre, and featured a name that was a highbrowed historical reference to a little-known British Army captain’s rarely remembered 1885 expedition to an impoverished agrarian nation in Southeast Asia?
+What do you call a post-punk four-piece that had a tape manipulator/sound engineer as a full-time member, incorporated Beatle-esque melodies into songs better than any other band in the genre and had a name that was an obscure historical reference to a British Army captain’s 1885 expedition to an impoverished agrarian nation in Southeast Asia?

-Using a trailblazing blend of looped sonic texturing, brain-rattling volume, riveting melodic variations, jarring time-signature shifts and live shows so physical that audiences felt almost assaulted, MoB’s original lineup lasted a mere four years – producing one single, one EP and one LP – but the band’s fury-fueled battering ram of explosive energy and self-evident smarts smashed down doors for groups like Nirvana, Hüsker Dü, The Replacements, Pearl Jam, Throwing Muses, Pixies and countless others.
+Using a blend of looped sonic texturing, brain-rattling volume, riveting melodic variations, jarring time-signature shifts and live shows so physical that audiences felt almost assaulted, MoB’s original lineup lasted just four years – producing one single, one EP and one LP – but the band’s fury-fueled battering ram of explosive energy and self-evident smarts smashed down doors for groups like Nirvana, Hüsker Dü, The Replacements, Pearl Jam, Throwing Muses and Pixies.
 After a 19-year hiatus, MoB’s second incarnation stayed together for 17 years, released four albums and reaffirmed the band’s monumental impact and iconic status with authority.

 MoB formed in 1979 following the break-up of the Boston-based rock-synthpop group Moving Parts when that band’s guitarist Roger Miller – who moved to Boston from Michigan and also played piano and trumpet at some MoB gigs – and bassist Clint Conley, a Connecticut native, added drummer Peter Prescott, a Boston native who’d played with local punk band The Molls.
 Named after a plaque Conley had seen in a diplomatic building once and with Miller and Conley doing most of the songwriting, the trio made their debut at The Modern Theatre in Boston on April Fool’s Day that year.

-Shortly after that gig, Miller wrote the song “Nu Disco” and, thinking it would sound cooler with tape looping, contacted Martin Swope – a sound engineer who’d also relocated to Boston from Michigan and with whom Miller had worked previously on pieces inspired by avant-garde composers John Cage and Karlheinz Stockhausen – who became the group’s fourth member and an essential element of the band’s pioneering sound.
-Swope appeared onstage very rarely and only during encores when he played rhythm guitar instead of his usual job, looping and modulating the band’s sound at a mixing desk in the wings.
+Shortly after that gig, Miller wrote the song “Nu Disco” and, thinking it would sound cooler with tape looping, contacted Martin Swope, a sound engineer who’d also relocated to Boston from Michigan and with whom Miller had worked previously on pieces inspired by avant-garde composers John Cage and Karlheinz Stockhausen.
+Soon he became the group’s fourth member and an essential element of the band’s pioneering sound.
+Swope appeared onstage very rarely and only during encores, during which he played rhythm guitar instead of his usual job, looping and modulating the band’s sound at a mixing desk in the wings.

-In July 1981, MoB’s six-song EP Signals, Calls and Marches hit the shelves – selling out its initial 10,000-unit pressing by the end of that year – and to support the album they debuted on the West Coast, played their first non-domestic gig in Toronto and toured the East Coast including performances at Boston nightclubs Metro and Streets, the MacPhie Pub (Medford), Uncle Sam’s (Nantasket Beach), Ralph’s Rock Diner (Worcester), Club Infinity (Springfield), Club Casino (Hampton Beach) and Lupo’s Heartbreak Hotel (Providence).
+In July 1981, MoB’s six-song EP Signals, Calls and Marches hit the shelves, selling out its initial 10,000-unit pressing by the end of that year.
+To support the disc, they debuted on the West Coast, played their first non-domestic gig in Toronto and toured the East Coast including performances at Boston nightclubs Streets and Metro, the MacPhie Pub (Medford), Uncle Sam’s (Nantasket Beach), Ralph’s Rock Diner (Worcester), Club Infinity (Springfield), Club Casino (Hampton Beach) and Lupo’s Heartbreak Hotel (Providence).

 In 1982, MoB released their first full-length album, Vs., which critics praised as “ambitious” and “powerful” and embarked on a cross-country North American tour that included the Paradise, The Channel, Jonathan Swift’s, Jasper’s, The Rusty Nail (Sunderland), Exit 13 (Worcester), the Great American Music Hall (New Haven), The Lit Club (Hartford) and The Living Room plus on-campus shows at MIT, Brown, Wellesley, Clark, Bowdoin and Middlebury.